 Financial Ratios Comparison

-The following table provides a comparative overview of key financial ratios for Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG) based on the latest available data.
+The following table compares the most recent revenue and key financial ratios for Airbnb, Inc. (ABNB) and Booking Holdings Inc. (BKNG).

 |---|---|---|